bonjourmalware/melody/README.md

 ----

-Melody is an internet sensor built for threat intelligence supported by a rule framework allowing to tag specific packets.
+Melody is an internet sensor built for threat intelligence and supported by a rule framework allowing to tag specific packets.

 The following protocols are supported :
 + TCP